CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ![](assets/wireshark-server-segmentation.png)

 ## Exploit
-Craft a double-tagged ICMP echo request packet with Scapy.
-The outer tag should reflect the native VLAN to be stripped by the first switch (`vlan=1`), while the inner tag will be where our target resides (`vlan=20`).
+Use Scapy to craft a double-tagged ICMP Echo Request packet.
+The outer VLAN tag should be set to the native VLAN (`vlan=1`), which will be stripped by the first switch, while the inner tag (`vlan=20`) corresponds to the VLAN of the intended target.
+This technique allows the packet to traverse VLAN boundaries and reach the destination, effectively bypassing VLAN segmentation controls.
+However, because the attacker remains on the wrong VLAN, ICMP Echo Replies will not be returned, rendering this a one-way communication exploit.

 <pre>
   >>> packet = Ether(dst='ff:ff:ff:ff:ff:ff')/Dot1Q(vlan=1)/Dot1Q(vlan=20)/IP(dst='192.168.0.250')/ICMP()